scienceopen/dmcutils/README.rst

 **2013 Jan 13** great example, run in Octave 4.0+ or Matlab ``RunSimulPlayFor2013Jan13`` to show simultaneous video from cameras

-datadir       path to data files writevid      filename to write to (uncompressed AVI)
+-datadir       path to data files
+-writevid      filename to write to (uncompressed AVI)